bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So that is why we need to make sure that They both pre-agree on what the nonces are a priori, such that the only way there can ever be a valid adapter signature, or a valid de-adapted adapter signature, untweaked signature, is using the nonce and the public key that they pre-agreed agreed upon, such that the arithmetic always holds.But once you do that, well, you already know what happens once you do that, but what is the complication?What is the issue with that thing?The hint is right here.
 What is the issue with requiring that you have a `MuSig2` exchange for the whole PTLC stuff?

-[Audience]: It's an extra round trip.
+[Audience]: "It's an extra round trip".

-[Arik]: It's an extra round trip.
+It's an extra round trip.
 So now an HTLC round trip is 1.5 round trips.
 Here, that will become 2.5.
 So it's because you also have to have the commitment sign and then revoke an act, and you can also combine multiple messages in one TCP message.
 But it's an initial complication.